EvanGottschalk/OperateExchangeGUI/README.md

 `Update Slope` - Clicking this changes the `slope` of the Array Order to the the value input in the field on its left.
 The `slope` is an optional parameter that controls the slope of the line created by graphing the prices of the individual orders in the Array Order.
 When left at `1`, it will have no effect on the Array Order.
 Changing the `slope` will change the total `amount` of the order.
 A higher slope means the values of the individual orders in the Array Order will be larger and increase more rapidly between the starting `price` and the ending price.
 Likewise, a lower slope causes the size of orders to be lower, and increase more slowly from beginning to end.
 Modifying the slope is a great way to increase or decrease the overall value of an Array Order while maintaining the same ratios between individual orders.
 Users may also click the "nudge" buttons (e.g. `-1`, `+0.1`) to change the `slope` of the current Array Order by the corresponding value.
 The current `slope` is displayed between the "nudge" buttons.

-`Update Max Amount` / `Update Min Order` / `Update QG Intensity` - This row is currently a "testing" row.
+`Update Max Amount` / `Update Min Order` / `Update QG Intensity` - This button is currently used for testing.
 There are 3 different features that I have tried including in this location, but none of them have proven to be particularly useful.
 The particular button that is visible in this location depends on what the `row_17_button` variable is assigned to.

 1. `Maximum Amount` - This is a cap on the total amount of the array of orders.
 When it's active, more profitable individual orders are placed with higher priority than less profitable ones.
 Thus, using a `Maximum Amount` that's less than total `amount` allows users to execute only the most profitable portion of an Array Order.
 2. `Minimum Order Size` - This is the smallest any individual order is permitted to be in the Array Order.